 Our example campaign is an A/B Test with different content created for each variant.
 On Step 1 we have separate iOS and Android content to deliver and we have two versions of each, A and B. The content delivery setup for step 1 will look like the following:

 We’ll consider the campaign a success if the player returns and starts playing the game, so the conversion event for Step 1 will be for the player to record a gameStarted event after receiving this message.
 This can be set on the Conversion tab for Step 1.

 You can also use the “Add Criteria” button to add further refinements to your conversion event.
 For example, a message to encourage the player to purchase a particular offer item may look for a transaction event as the conversion event and have an additional productID == XYZ criteria attached to ensure the player only converted if they bought the offer item.

 The conversion window allows you to define the period in which the player is eligible for conversion.
-For example, you might want to specify that the user can only convert 3 days after receiving the message/offer.
+For example, you might want to specify that the user can only convert three days after receiving the message or offer.
 This can be used in combination with the “Cooldown Calendar Days” and “Cooldown Play Days” fields in the step behaviour tab to define complex step lengths and conversion windows.